finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

 <a id="updateshareditem"></a>
 # **UpdateSharedItem**
-> WorkspaceItem UpdateSharedItem (string workspaceName, string itemName, WorkspaceItemUpdateRequest? workspaceItemUpdateRequest = null)
+> WorkspaceItem UpdateSharedItem (string workspaceName, string groupName, string itemName, WorkspaceItemUpdateRequest? workspaceItemUpdateRequest = null)

 [EXPERIMENTAL] UpdateSharedItem: Update an item in a shared workspace.